MVerbakel/MVerbakel.github.io/_posts/2021-02-12-two-sample-ttests.md

 ## Parametric tests for difference in means (assumed distribution):

+In general these tests are just comparing the signal (estimated difference) to the noise (variation in the sample).
+The sample size is important here because a given variance is "noiser" in a small sample then it is in a large sample.
+More formally, the sampling distribution will become tighter around the true difference as the sample sizes increase (meaning a lower standard error).

 General notation:
 - $$\bar{x_1}$$, $$\bar{x_2}$$ are the sample means
 - n1,n2 are the sample sizes